songlinjian/Yeti-Project/doc/Apply_research_grant.md

 ```

 ```
-[Y/N]No indirect cost rates or fees will be covered under this grant.
+[Y] No indirect cost rates or fees will be covered under this grant.
 ```
 ```
-[Y/N]Grant will be allocated in AUD, local currency exchange rates fluctuations will not affect the grant amount.
+[Y]Grant will be allocated in AUD, local currency exchange rates fluctuations will not affect the grant amount.
 ```
 ## Timeline